Cjberke/AutoFormFill/README.md

 ### Link the correct google form & update your class

 -It's setup to throw some errors if you missed something

+## Play with get_playlist function to determine what playlist you want

+Put a print statement in and check what playlist it's getting